 Serge oversees Sarona’s impact imperative and manages the firm’s legal and compliance work.
 Prior to joining Sarona in 2008, Serge was an underwriter and loan officer at Export Development Canada, a business analyst at Crédit Lyonnais, and founding chair of Agro Capital Management, a Ukrainian agricultural equipment leasing company.
 Today, he serves on several private equity funds’ advisory committees, corporate boards, and serves on the board of the Canada Forum for Impact Investment and Development.
 Serge holds an MSc in Accounting and Finance from the London School of Economics, an International MBA from the Schulich School of Business, and is a CFA charter holder.

-Ralitsa Rizvanolli, Director of Investments, EMIIF at Sarona
+Ralitsa Rizvanolli, Partner & Head of Impact Mandates, EMIIF at Sarona

 Rali is responsible for the sourcing, diligence and monitoring of investments for EMIIF.
 Rali brings 12 years of experience in SME and microfinance investing.
 As an investment manager at Triple Jump, a Dutch impact investing asset manager, Rali built a portfolio of private equity and fixed income investments for an emerging market SME fund (Dutch Good Growth Fund), and served as Portfolio Manager with responsibility for credit risk analysis and top down allocation for microfinance funds.
 She started her career in microfinance, having held various positions at MIX (Microfinance Information Exchange).
 Rali holds a B.A. in International Relations from Pomona College in California and an M.A. in International Development from Johns Hopkins School of Advanced International Studies.